Here are some common questions regarding ear wax removal and ear cleaning.

 If you have a question not covered here, please let us know.

 Please do not use types of drops that "dissolve" the wax, such as Otex.
 In my experience these drops tend to spread the wax around the ear canal rather than removing.
 This makes you feel more blocked and it is harder to remove.
+In some cases long term use of these drops can irritate the ears.

 To start with, your ears will be viewed using a small camera so we can see accurately where your wax is and to what degree.